-On the eleventh day of Christmas, there were oysters swimming in butter and cream.
+On the eleventh day of Christmas, there was Christmas Eve Oyster Stew.
+This is also known as oysters swimming in butter and cream.
 “Oh, that sounds good,” you say?
 You bet your Hatchimal it’s good.
 Good enough for Christmas Eve (or even the first course that is the marathon Christmas Day meal).

 For the garnish, I deviated from the original recipe.
 It calls for a dusting of freshly grated nutmeg on each serving, and I happen to be fresh out of nutmeg.
 I garnished with a little chopped parsley, but feel free to stay faithful to the original.